wso2/docs-is/en/docs/setup/removing-unused-tokens-from-the-database.md

 ### Using stored procedures for token cleanup

-Alternatively, you can also use the provided stored procedures to run a token cleanup task periodically to remove the old and invalid tokens.
+You can use the provided stored procedures to run a token cleanup task periodically to remove the old and invalid tokens.
 Follow the instructions below to configure token cleanup using this method.